 Read on to find out how we dispel the misconception that Structured Products are risky investments.

-Structured Products are investments connected to highly volatile underlyings
+Myth No. 1: Structured Products are investments connected to highly volatile underlyings

 Fact: The underlying assets in a structured product are usually commodities, equities, indices, forex or funds.
 As such, Structured Products can be created with a variety of different asset combinations suited to each individual’s varying risk appetite.
 For example, indices have lower volatility as compared to commodities and equities and forex.
 Their much lower volatility and diversified holdings generally make them suitable for longer term investors who are risk averse.

 At NEBA, we host a wide range of indices and equities products to suit investors of varying risk requirements.

 Myth No. 2: Lower Guarantee / Lower Returns with Structured Products as compared to traditional investments

 Fact: Although there is some truth with Structured Products having comparably less returns when comparing with a 200% YTD growth stock like Amazon or a 10% Annualised S&P index or a top performing hedge fund that produces 20% PA on average, Structured products come with a host of key features (depending on type of structure) to greatly reduce risk exposures especially for the risk averse investors who are not comfortable with such open-ended investments.